Business email compromise schemes can be effective for scammers – and devastating for victims. Learn how to protect yourself.

 Unfortunately, your funds will be intercepted by the cybercriminal instead.
 And you may not suspect anything until you eventually realize your wire transfer never made it to the intended recipient.

-According to the FBI, BEC scams cost victims over $1.2 billion in 2018.
-1 Fortunately, you can sharply reduce the risk of being deceived by a fraudulent email by taking these steps:
+According to the FBI, BEC schemes continue to be the costliest: 19,369 complaints with an adjusted loss of approximately $1.8 billion.1 Fortunately, you can sharply reduce the risk of being deceived by a fraudulent email by taking these steps:

 Make a call: When receiving instructions by email regarding a financial or other sensitive transaction, always call the company representative to ensure the instructions provided are legitimate.
 But, don’t trust the phone number provided in the email because it could be phony.
 Visit the company’s verified website or call using a verified number to ensure you’re speaking to the correct individual.